-When configuring various Virtuozzo Hybrid Infrastructure features, you may need to enter sensitive information like credentials for user and e-mail accounts, S3 services, and such.
-The system uses a pre-generated self-signed certificate by default, and you may want to upload one issued by a trusted CA instead.
+When configuring the Virtuozzo Hybrid Infrastructure infrastructure and services, you may need to enter sensitive information such as credentials for user and email accounts, S3 services, and so on.
+The system uses a pregenerated self-signed certificate by default, and you may want to upload one issued by a trusted certificate authority instead.

 If you acquired an SSL certificate from an intermediate certificate authority (CA), you should have an end-user certificate along with a CA bundle that contains the root and intermediate certificates.
 To be able to use these certificates, you need to merge them into a chain first.
 A certificate chain includes the end-user certificate, the certificates of intermediate CAs, and the certificate of a trusted root CA. In this case, an SSL certificate can only be trusted if every certificate in the chain is properly issued and valid.